vasveena/amazon-emr-ttt-workshop/docs/index.md

 #### Day 2
 1. Orchestrate analytical workloads using EMR Studio and Amazon MWAA
-2. Orchestrate analytical workloads using AWS Step Functions
-3. Run Spark workloads using Amazon EMR on EKS
+2. Run Spark workloads using Amazon EMR on EKS
-4. Run Spark and Hive workloads on EMR Serverless (preview)
+3. Run Spark and Hive workloads on EMR Serverless (preview)

 #### Day 3
 1. Migration methodologies
 2. Run Hive batch ETLs and interactive queries
+3. Orchestrate analytical workloads using AWS Step Functions
-3. Ad-hoc querying with Presto
+4. Ad-hoc querying with Presto
-4. Store and process data using HBase on S3 with migration tips
+5. Store and process data using HBase on S3 with migration tips
-5. Integrate with AWS LakeFormation and Apache Ranger
+6. Integrate with AWS LakeFormation and Apache Ranger